GoogleCloudPlatform/deploymentmanager-samples/examples/v2/cloudkms/README.md

     gcloud deployment-manager deployments create YOUR_DEPLOYMENT_NAME --config config.yaml

-CloudKMS KeyRings and CryptoKeys cannot be deleted, so you need to abandon the resources.
+Cloud KMS KeyRings and CryptoKeys cannot be deleted, so you need to abandon the resources.

     gcloud deployment-manager deployments delete YOUR_DEPLOYMENT_NAME --delete-policy=ABANDON

-See more documentation at [CloudKMS](https://cloud.google.com/kms)
+See more documentation at [Cloud KMS](https://cloud.google.com/kms)